- Read More

 Nerve entrapments occur throughout the body.
 Examples include carpal tunnel, tarsal tunnel and nerve entrapments of the lumbar spine.
 Baxter's nerve entrapment refers to an entrapment of the calcaneal branch of the posterior tibial nerve (Baxter's nerve).
 Baxter's nerve entrapment is a diagnosis that should be considered when treating heel pain.
 Although plantar fasciitis is a much more common cause of plantar heel pain, astute clinicians always will include Baxter's nerve entrapment in a complete clinical workup for heel pain.

 Baxter's nerve has two functions: sensory and motor.
 Sensory function refers to sensations such as light touch, vibration and the sensations of warmth and cold.
 Baxter's nerve entrapment will result in loss of sensation and pain in the plantar heel.
-Motor function is the ability to make a muscle operate.
+Motor function is the ability to make a muscle contract.
 Baxter's nerve supplies motor innervation to the abductor digiti minimi muscle.
 The function of the abductor digiti minimi muscle is to abduct or pull the little toe away from the fourth toe.
 In extreme cases of Baxter's nerve entrapment the motor function of the abductor digiti minimi muscle may be compromised.
 This test can be misleading in that many patients cannot abduct the little toe at all.

 Another test used to diagnose Baxter's nerve entrapment is called a Phalen's maneuver.
 A Phalen's maneuver is performed as follows; The foot is plantar-flexed and inverted.
 The porta pedis is palpated to elicit pain and paresthesia or numbness.
 A positive Phalen's maneuver results in pain in the region of Baxter's nerve.
 Phalen's maneuver has not been proven to be particularly reliable in clinical testing but often is described in the literature.